-Torta di Ditali or otherwise known in Italian cooking as Ditali Pie, is pasta combined with ground beef, tomato sauce and eggs; then cooked in a pie crust.
+Torta di Ditali or otherwise known as Ditali Pie; is pasta combined with ground beef, tomato sauce and eggs; then cooked in a pie crust.

 Torta di Ditali (Ditali Pie)